Mean Field Control with Poissonian Common Noise: A Pathwise Compactification Approach: Auxiliary Results and Proofs

-\ \\ \textbf{Acknowledgements} L. Bo and J. Wang are supported by NNSF of China (No. 12471451), Natural Science Basic Research Program of Shaanxi (No. 2023-JC-JQ-05) and Shaanxi Fundamental Science Research Project for Mathematics and Physics (No. 23JSZ010).
-X. Wei is supported by NNSF of China (No. 12201343).
-X. Yu is supported by the Hong Kong RGC General Research Fund (GRF) (No. 15306523 and No. 15211524) and the Hong Kong Polytechnic University research grant (No. P0045654).
+{ \textbf{Acknowledgements.} L. Bo and J. Wang are supported by NNSF of China (No.12471451), Natural Science Basic Research Program of Shaanxi (No.2023-JC-JQ-05) and Shaanxi Fundamental Science Research Project for Mathematics and Physics (No.23JSZ010).
+X. Wei is supported by NNSF of China (No.12201343).
+X. Yu is supported by the Hong Kong RGC General Research Fund (GRF) (No.15306523 and No.15214125).}